rduplain/memo/startups-for-people-with-problems.md

 "disruption" without even a clue that _clinically valid_ is a thing.
 The quality improvement loop--dissemination & implementation of the latest evidence into the care setting--may be severely challenged in US healthcare, but it's nonexistent to the "app developer."
+Accordingly, "app" has become a four-letter word in healthcare.

 If you have a medical startup and you are raising capital, know the word "[theranos][theranos]" before anyone else mentions it.